bibb/COMMD-LOF-burden-in-PD/README.md

 # Burden analysis of rare predicted loss of function variants in COMMD related genes for Parkinson's disease.
 Bernabe Bustos, Ph.D.
 (Krainc Lab, Department of Neurology, Northwestern University Feinberg School of Medicine)

-### This pipeline start with already QCed and processed AMP-PD and UK Biobank datasets as described in the methods section of our publication.
+### This pipeline starts with already QCed and processed AMP-PD and UK Biobank datasets as described in the methods section of our publication.
 This includes the creation of the phenotype file that includes the covariates: sex, age at onset for cases and recruitment for controls, and principal components 1 to 10.

 ### Exected QCs from AMP-PD and UK Biobank